Hereditary Hsu-Robbins-Erd\"os Law of Large Numbers: The Proof of Proposition

-for every $i \in \N$; and we note that the right-hand-side is summable over $i \in \N$ on account of \eqref{ERD2}.
+and note that the right-hand-side is summable over $i \in \N$ on account of \eqref{ERD2}.

-Of course, for given, fixed $i \in \N$, we cannot guarantee the validity of \eqref{ERD6} for all $\,n \in \N\,;$ but we {\it can} obtain a (relabelled) subsequence of $\,f_1, f_2, \cdots\,$ which satisfies, for some $ i_0 \in \N\,,$ the bound
+Of course, for given, fixed $i \in \N_0\,$, we cannot guarantee the validity of \eqref{ERD6} for all $\,n \in \N\,;$ but we {\it can} obtain a (relabelled) subsequence of $\,f_1, f_2, \cdots\,$ which satisfies, for some $ i_0 \in \N_0\,,$ the bound

 for all integers $\,i \ge i_0\,;$ for otherwise the presumed uniform integrability of the $\,f_1^2, f_2^2, \cdots\,$ would fail.
-And combining the two estimates \eqref{ERD6}, \eqref{ERD5} we deduce that a further subsequence, again denoted $\,f_1, f_2, \cdots\,,$ can be selected, along which the inequality \eqref{ERD5} holds now for {\it every} $\,i \in \N\,.$
+Combining the two estimates \eqref{ERD6}, \eqref{ERD5} we deduce that a further subsequence, again denoted $f_1, f_2, \cdots\,,$ can be selected, along which \eqref{ERD5} holds for {\it every} $\,i \in \N_0\,.$